-- Lectures Videos, Powerpoint Presentation, and notes from lecture (recordings from 2021, ppt from publisher, lectures from class) - Lecture videos are from 2021 and are similar to class lectures.
-There are not equivalent to class lectures. - The 3rd and 4th edition ppt have fewer slides. - o The notes will be pdf files of the Smart Board notes from in-class lecture. - Homework, Discussion, Quiz (quizzes have graded work). - Homework is used to prepare for the exams but is not submitted for grading. - Discussion is for students to post questions about the material.
+- Lectures Videos, Powerpoint Presentations, and notes from lecture (recordings from 2021, ppt from publisher, lectures from class) - Lecture videos are from 2021 and are like class lectures.
+These are not equivalent to class lectures. - The 3rd and 4th edition ppt have fewer slides. - The notes will be pdf files of the Smart Board notes from in-class lecture. - o If possible, zoom recordings of lectures will be available. - Homework, Discussion, Quiz (quizzes have graded work). - o Homework is used to prepare for the exams but is not submitted for grading. - Discussion is for students to post questions about the material.
 Students are encouraged to reply and add images of work.
 Be kind and courteous in using discussions.
-The instructor will not be participating. - Quiz is multiple-choice. - Lab (contains material for the lab like videos or descriptions and have graded work). - Usually a document that has background. - May include videos. - o Includes an assignment.
+The instructor will not be participating. - Quiz is multiple-choice. - Lab - Usually a document that has background information. - May include videos. - Includes an assignment with a due date.